-STATEMENT OF EXPENDITURES (SOEs) / JOURNAL LISTING
+• STATEMENT OF EXPENDITURES (SOEs) / JOURNAL LISTING

-- a) The appropriate exchange rates are used, is the first exchange occurs when receiving the fund from the donor and transferring it to USD or YER until the fund is totally consumed. - b) The exchange rates in the Exchange Rates Table are the same as those used in the journal listing. - c) The columns in the voucher lists are filled with all the necessary details required. - d) In principle, all inspected documents must be the original copies.
-Especially, proofs of payments are to be checked. - e) The items registered as capital assets correspond to those recorded in the inventory listing. - f) Examine, on a test basis, that there is supporting documentation related to reported expenditure.
+- a) The appropriate exchange rates are used, is the first exchange occurs when receiving the fund from the donor and transferring it to USD or YER until the fund is totally consumed. - b) The exchange rates in the Exchange Rates Table are the same as those used in the journal listing; - c) The columns in the voucher lists are filled with all the necessary details required; - d) In principle, all inspected documents have to be the original copies.
+Especially, proofs of payments are to be checked; - e) The items registered as capital assets correspond to those recorded in the inventory listing; - f) Examine, on a test basis, that there is supporting documentation related to reported expenditure.
 The size of the test shall be based on the auditor's risk analysis, which should be stated in the report.
-The auditor shall report the identified amount in case there is any missing supporting documentation. - g) Follow up whether salary costs debited to the project are recorded throughout the duration of the year in a systemized way and examine whether the salary costs can be verified by sufficient supporting documentation, moreover, if the positions' title in the payroll sheet and data base as same as the budget line description. - h) Examine if the expenses percentage (including salaries and all other expenses) is equal to the percentage approved in the budget. - i) Follow up whether the partners organizations have followed the donor regulation in procurement process, - j) The auditor should examine the eligibility of financial transactions during the period under examination and fund balances at the end of such a period. - k) The auditor should examine the eligibility of financial transactions by checking no less than 30% of total transactions' number- and this should be officially confirmed by the audit- related to the project implementation. - I) The adequacy of internal controls for this type of disbursement mechanism. - m) The operation and use of the designated fund in accordance with the financing agreement.
+The auditor shall report the identified amount in case there is any missing supporting documentation; - g) Follow up whether salary costs debited to the project are recorded throughout the duration of the year in a systemized way and examine whether the salary costs can be verified by sufficient supporting documentation, moreover, if the positions' title in the payroll sheet and data base as same as the budget line description. - h) Examine if the expenses percentage (including salaries and all other expenses) is equal to the percentage approved in the budget. - i) Follow up whether the partners organizations have followed the donor regulation in procurement process, - j) The auditor should examine the eligibility of financial transactions during the period under examination and fund balances at the end of such a period; - k) The auditor should examine the eligibility of financial transactions by checking the supporting documents related to the project implementation; where the partner has two operating offices Head Quarter office and filed office- the auditor must ensure checking all the originals located in both offices.